 “Indeed, one of the most impressive adaptations to metabolic stress in mammalian biology is doubling of mass of the muscle mitochondrial reticulum due to endurance exercise training.
 Increased muscle mitochondrial density due to endurance training allows for increased respiratory control, increased fat metabolism and greater lactate clearance in muscles working at a given exercise power output.

-Of course, we should exercise because it is fun and we like it.
+Of course, we should exercise because it’s fun and we like it.
 If not, then we probably would not stick with our exercise habits for long, even if we know the risks of not exercising regularly.
-So don’t be afraid to exercise.
-The benefits far outweigh the risks.